 Question & Answer

 A: Following the learning sessions with a variety of companies, we decided that we wanted to work with Heart Zones because the product was on the leading edge, Sally (Heart Zones) was very open to hearing our ideas and she had the best experience and science surrounding fitness training and Heart Rate technology.
 Cost was also a factor.
 We wanted to avoid annual fees and we wanted to be able to purchase systems at a competitive cost.
-NOTE: functionality of system in grades k-12 with Step Trackers and Heart Rate Sensors
+NOTE: Functionality of system in grades K-12 with Step Trackers and Heart Rate Sensors

 A: We use the Heart Zones Fit Points to set daily goals, we like having the ability to communicate with the option to send a summary of the workout using email.
 It really extends the learning for our students.
 “Heart Zones has given us a means to assess effort and activity levels objectively in a formative and summative manner.
 We are also able to use the reports to help teach critical thinking skills in PE”. – Darrell Salmi (Stillwater Area High School PE Teacher & Assistant Football Coach)

-“No more chest straps!
+A: “No more chest straps!
 They also like having immediate feedback on the big board, being able to track their progress, and being assessed objectively”. – Darrell Salmi (Stillwater Area High School PE Teacher & Assistant Football Coach)

 A: “Teachers like the ease of use and the ability to have meaningful technology to enhance the learning and the Physical Education experience.
 Assessment is fair and objective.
 Teachers are not guessing when assessing.
 Feedback is also more meaningful because it is personalized.” – Lancer Lumby PE Teacher Oak-Land Middle School & Assistant Football coach and Track coach)

-“I’ve had several classroom teachers comment on how red in the face their students are at the end of every PE class and how awesome the Striders are for students.
+“I’ve had several classroom teachers comment on how red in the face their students are at the end of every PE class and how awesome the Boltt Striders are for students.
 One teacher said “they come back to class and talk about how they did for that class period” “not comparing themselves to others, but with how they did compared to last gym time” -Mike Mustar’s PE class (Brookview Elementary)